Frequently Asked Questions - FAQ

 Regent University recognizes the unique nature of each individual’s ministry calling.
 The joint degrees option is an ideal way to tailor your academic program to fit your ministry training needs.
 A Divinity financial award is available to joint degree-seeking students, however, the award will only apply toward Divinity courses, not courses taken in any other school at Regent University.

 Financial award deadlines can be found on the Deadlines page.

 Church and Seminary Matching Grant

 The School of Divinity recognizes the Church’s role in the development of church leadership.
 To foster this relationship, we created the Church and Seminary Matching Grant as a means for churches and ministries to invest in the ministry training of its members.
-The Church and Seminary Matching Grant is available to both part-time and full-time students who are supported by churches and ministry organizations.
+The Church Matching Grant is available to both part-time and full-time students who are supported by churches and ministry organizations.